-Grade 9 Physical Education is a compulsory one-year course that aims to develop physically literate individuals who have the knowledge and skills to move with confidence and competence in a wide range of physical activities, which may include: invasion games, striking games, net games, challenge and problem-solving activities, aquatics, track and field, dance and movement, and more.
+This course aims to develop physically literate individuals who have the knowledge and skills to move with confidence and competence in a wide range of physical activities, which may include: invasion games, striking games, net games, challenge and problem-solving activities, aquatics, track and field, dance and movement, and more.
 Through these physical activities, students will develop their movement competency, personal and social responsibility skills, application of wellness skills and a passion for being active for life.
 Grade 9 Physical Education will also include Health units guided by the SHAPE Health standards that focus on applying strategies to enhance one's well-being.